 The amount of your disability checks depends on what type of benefits you receive and your work or income history.

 According to the most recent SSA data, the average monthly SSDI benefit for Kansas residents is $1,321.28.
 The exact amount of your SSDI benefit check is based on your work history.
-The highest possible SSDI benefit anyone can receive is about $3,600 in 2023.
+The highest possible SSDI benefit anyone can receive is $3,822 in 2024.

 To figure out your potential SSDI paycheck, start by going to SSA.gov and making an account: